John R. Schermerhorn

 University Professor, Ohio University, 1991-1992.

 Dr. Schermerhorn’s international experience includes appointments as visiting professor of management at the Chinese University of Hong Kong, Kohei Miura visiting professor at Chubu University in Japan, visiting Fulbright Scholar at the University of Botswana, adjunct professor at the National University of Ireland at Galway, member of the graduate faculty at Bangkok University in Thailand, and advisor to the Lao-American College in Vientiane, Laos.
 He served for two years as on-site coordinator of the Ohio University MBA and Executive MBA programs in Malaysia,taught residencies for four years at the Ohio University MBA program in Bangalore, India, and taught an MBA course for three years at Universita Politecnica Delle Marche in Italy.
-He presently heads the organization behavior and change track in the Knowledge and Innovation Management doctoral program at Bangkok University, Thailand.
+He teaches organization behavior seminars at Bangkok University and the University of Pécs.
 He has also twice served as Director of the Center for Southeast Asian Studies at Ohio University.

 A member of the Academy of Management, Dr. Schermerhorn was chairperson of the Management Education and Development Division.
-Management educators and students alike know him as author of Exploring Management 3e (Wiley, 2012), Management 11e (2011) and senior co-author of Organizational Behavior 12e (Wiley, 2012).
+Management educators and students alike know him as author of Exploring Management 4e (Wiley, 2014), Management 12e (2013) and co-author of Organizational Behavior 13e (Wiley, 2012).
 Dr. Schermerhorn has also published numerous articles in scholarly outlets including Academy of Management Journal, Academy of Management Review, Academy of Management Executive, Organizational Dynamics, Asia-Pacific Journal of Management, and the Journal of Management Education.
 He presently serves on the editorial board of the Journal of Change Management and the Journal of Management Development.

 Dr. Schermerhorn’s consultancies have focused on high performance leadership, leading organizational change and development, strategic leadership and organizational performance capacity, and inter-organizational cooperation.
 He has worked with the Egyptian General Petroleum Corporation, Petróleos de Venezuela, American Bankers Association, Corning Glass Works, New England Hospital Assembly, and Vietnam Training Center for Radio and Television, among other organizations.
 He is also a faculty fellow in the the Executive Leadership Institute, Ohio University Voinovich School of Leadership and Public Affairs.